robb-j/r0b-blog/content/post/deploy-esp32-with-spiffs-using-github-actions.md

 This is my first time developing firmware for a chip like the ESP32 so my approach may be a little different from firmware veterans.
-My goal is to automate as much of the process as possible and have the entire pipeline codified for reproducable builds.
+My goal is to automate as much of the process as possible and have the entire pipeline codified for reproducible builds.

 I've not got on well with [Arduino IDE](https://www.arduino.cc/en/software) and the recent v2 that broke a few needed plugins didn't help.